-We believe our executive compensation programs are effective and structured in a manner that (a) is consistent with our compensation philosophy and objectives (as described in our Compensation Discussion and Analysis below), (b) promotes our business objectives, and (c) supports our culture and traditions that have existed for 68 years.
+We believe our executive compensation programs are effective and structured in a manner that (a) is consistent with our compensation philosophy and objectives (as described in our Compensation Discussion and Analysis below), (b) promotes our business objectives, and (c) supports our culture and traditions that have existed for 69 years.

-The advisory vote on executive compensation was conducted at our Annual Meeting of Shareholders in 2022, based on the disclosure of our executive compensation in the proxy statement for that meeting.
-Approximately 97% of the shares voted at that meeting approved of the compensation paid to our Named Executives.
+The advisory vote on executive compensation was conducted at our Annual Meeting of Shareholders in 2023, based on the disclosure of our executive compensation in the proxy statement for that meeting.
+Approximately 95% of the shares voted at that meeting approved of the compensation paid to our Named Executives.
 The Board considered the results of this vote as highly supportive of the Company's compensation policies and programs.
-Nonetheless, as described in more detail below in our Compensation Discussion and Analysis, the Personnel and Compensation Committee recommended and the Board approved modifications to our executive compensation program in an effort to continue to improve its effectiveness.